pinecoders/pinecoders.github.io/faq_and_code/README.md

 plotchar(barDn, "Down", "▼", location.bottom, size = size.tiny)
 ```

-We need two distinct calls here because the argument to the ``call``parameter in [``plotchar()``](https://www.tradingview.com/pine-script-reference/v4/#fun_plotchar) must be of "input string" type, which means it can be determined by an input, but not calculated dynamically at runtime.
+We need two distinct calls here because the argument to the ``char``parameter in [``plotchar()``](https://www.tradingview.com/pine-script-reference/v4/#fun_plotchar) must be of "input string" type, which means it can be determined by an input, but not calculated dynamically at runtime.
 This for example, would not work:

 ```js
 plotchar(barUp or barDn, "Up/Down", barUp ? "▲" : "▼", location.top, size = size.tiny)